jastice/proptests/props.md

     }

-You can use any ScalaTest testing style, or use ScalaCheck standalone (with a different syntax)
+This introduction uses ScalaCheck together with Scalatest and the `PropSpec` testing style.
+You can use any ScalaTest testing style, or use ScalaCheck standalone  or together with the Specs2 framework (with a different syntax).

 # What will ScalaTest do for you?